17rndl/Disaster-Risk-Reduction-App-Plat-Tech-/README.md

 # Disaster-Risk-Reduction-App-Plat-Tech-
-In Partial Fullfilment for Platform Technologies
+In Partial Fullfilment of Platform Technologies requirements